vladimircreative/scum-map/README.md

 # scum-map
-Basic interactive map based on scumdb.com
+Basic interactive map based on images from scumdb.com